-How successful a credit union is at earning money affects its long-term survivability.
-A credit union can retain its earnings, giving a boost to its capital buffer, or use them to address problematic loans, likely making the credit union better able to withstand economic trouble.
-However, credit unions that are losing money have less ability to do those things.
+A credit union's profitability affects its long-term survivability.
+A credit union can retain its earnings, increasing its capital buffer, or use them to address problematic loans, potentially making the credit union more resilient in tough times.
+Conversely, losses diminish a credit union's ability to do those things.

-On Bankrate's earnings test, KAMEHAMEHA scored 0 out of a possible 30, lower than the national average of 10.31.
+On Bankrate's earnings test, KAMEHAMEHA scored 2 out of a possible 30, falling short of the national average of 10.11.